 One of the leading ways to maximize your cashflow and boost your inventory management is by implementing a SKU rationalization process.
 Using SKU rationalization, your business can better understand and optimize its current stock levels, as well as readily improve the entire customer experience.
 The truth is, SKU rationalization has the power to impact nearly every part of your supply chain and business performance — from product purchasing and storage, to sales and marketing, and beyond.
 That’s why SKU rationalization is such a meaningful concept to not only familiarize yourself with, but to put into practice to help your brand succeed.

-The term SKU rationalization refers to the process of examining your existing products and eliminating any SKUs that are underperforming or unneeded within your catalog.
-Sometimes called SKU optimization or product rationalization, this process essentially determines if an item should be retained or removed from your inventory (as a means to reduce inventory costs).
+SKU rationalization involves examining your products and eliminating SKUs that are underperforming or unneeded.
+Also known as SKU optimization or product rationalization, this process determines if an item should be retained or removed from your inventory in order to reduce inventory costs.

 That’s because SKU rationalization measures the profitability of a product, by analyzing relevant stats like historical sales data and storage space fees.
 These metrics indicate whether a product is better off being discontinued or maintained with a few adjustments in place.
 Many times, rationalizing your SKUs and/or editing your product lines will bring your inventory management into balance and improve your operational efficiency at the same time.